+- Wireless media using free bands is unsecure

+- Anyone can send signal from outside and wake-up device

+- Solution:

-- Wireless media using free bands is unsecure - Anyone can send signal from outside and wake-up device - Solution: - 1.
-Using packet filtering method. - Wake-up signal in the form of packets containing encrypted data with receiver node's id. - BNs can use filtration method to check the intended receiver. - This may result in extra energy cost. - 2.
-Using MICS band for in-body communication - MICS is licensed hence cannot be used freely unlike ISM band. - This makes it relatively secure. - 3.
-Using biometric methods - Biometrics methods such as fingerprint recognition, iris scan, and voice recognition can be used to authenticate the status of outside users. - Can provide overall system security. - Needs extra hardware implementation.
+- 1. Using packet filtering method.

+- Wake-up signal in the form of packets containing encrypted data with receiver node's id.

+- BNs can use filtration method to check the intended receiver.

+- This may result in extra energy cost.

+- 2. Out of MICS band.

+- 3. Using biometric methods

+- Biometrics methods such as fingerprint recognition, iris scan, and voice recognition can be used to authenticate the status of outside users.

+- Can provide overall system security.

+- Needs extra hardware implementation.